axel-blazz/Uber-Clone/backend/README.md

 # Uber-Clone Backend API

-This backend provides user registration and authentication endpoints for the Uber-Clone project.
+This backend provides user registration, authentication, profile, and logout endpoints for the Uber-Clone project.

 ## Endpoints